-All Mediterranean turtles (Caretta caretta, Chelonia mydas and Dermochelys coriacea) and some marine mammals (Physeter macrocephalus, Balaenoptera physalus, Tursiops truncatus, Grampus griseus and Stenella coerulealba) were found to be affected by litter ingestion (Fossi et al., 2018) [56].
-Marine litter ingestion in seabirds is a well-documented phenomenon on a global scale however poorely documented in the Mediterranean (for Procellariiformes, Suliformes and Charadriiformes).
-Cases of marine litter ingestion were also documented in marine invertebrates such as Annelids, Crustaceans, Echinoderms and Molluscs (Fossi et al., 2018) [56].
-With particular regards to habitat, litter ingestion has also been reported in species from different habitats, with most studies conducted on demersal (32.9%), pelagic (27.7%) species, followed by benthic (14.7%), benthopelagic (16.5%), neritic (5.3%) and mesopelagic (2.9%) species (Fossi et al., 2018) [56].
+All Mediterranean turtles (Caretta caretta, Chelonia mydas and Dermochelys coriacea) and some marine mammals (Physeter macrocephalus, Balaenoptera physalus, Tursiops truncatus, Grampus griseus and Stenella coerulealba) were found to be affected by litter ingestion (Fossi et al., 2018).
+Marine litter ingestion in seabirds is a well-documented phenomenon on a global scale.
+However, it is poorely documented in the Mediterranean (for Procellariiformes, Suliformes and Charadriiformes).
+Cases of marine litter ingestion were also documented in marine invertebrates such as Annelids, Crustaceans, Echinoderms and Molluscs (Fossi et al., 2018).
+With particular regards to habitat, litter ingestion has also been reported in species from different habitats, with most studies conducted on demersal (32.9%), pelagic (27.7%) species, followed by benthic (14.7%), benthopelagic (16.5%), neritic (5.3%) and mesopelagic (2.9%) species (Fossi et al. 2018).

 Plastic litter has been documented to be ingested by blue sharks (Prionace glauca), categorized as "Critically Endangered" in the Mediterranean Sea by IUCN, caught in the Pelagos Sanctuary SPAMI (North-Western Mediterranean Sea).
-The results showed that 25.26% of sharks ingested plastic debris of wide scale of sizes from microplastics (<5 mm) to macroplastics (>25 mm).
-The polyethylene sheetlike user plastics, widely used as packaging material, are the most ingested debris (Bernardini et al., 2018) [57].
+The results showed that 25.26% of sharks ingested plastic debris of a wide scale of sizes, from microplastics